stcom77/react-inform/README.md

 ### FeedbackFormSubmit

 A Component which can be used inside a React Component wrapped with `react-inform`.
 When clicked, if the form has invalid fields, it will force those fields' errors to be passed as props.
-If the form is valid, it will submit theform.
+If the form is valid, it will submit the form.

 ## License